Variable

 Using Variables

 Context variables temporarily store data in the context of a currently executed Technical Process.
-Each variable must be initialized first; i.e., it requires a unique name and a value is assigned (operation Put
+Each variable must be initialized first; i.e., it requires a unique name and a value is assigned (operation Put).
+Later in the Technical Process, the variable can be retrieved using the operation Get.
+Finally, using the Remove operation, you can delete variables from the memory.

 Create variable component | Drag a variable component from the Palette and drop it into the Technical Process, then enter a unique variable name (e.g., |